aditramdas/3dmodel/README.md

 # 3dmodel
-3D model rendering with Three Js
+3D model rendering with ThreeJs.
+Models are fetched from SketchFab.